CringleySDays/Initialising-TypeScript/README.md

 - First initialise your project via `yarn` | `npm` | `bun`: `yarn innit` for example

-- Copy each of the code in the files and add it in your project.
-For `package.json` follow the next step
+- Copy each of the code in the files and add it in your project ensuring you remain consistent with the file naming.
+For `package.json` follow the next step.

 - Copy the required arguments and paste it in `package.json` file.
 You shouldn't remove the title, description and so on.